Simple Boiled Rice

 Total preparation time: 22 minutes

-2 tablespoons unsalted butter
+2 tablespoons unsalted butter or to taste

 Grilled Potato and Corn Salad with Chipotle Mayonnaise